<?xml version="1.0" encoding="UTF-8"?>

 <description>

 <![CDATA[In less than 10 minutes, we'll get you up to speed on all the news you missed overnight.
-Throughout the morning, Marketplace's David Brancaccio will bring you the latest business and economic stories you need to know to start your day.]]>
+Throughout the morning, the "Marketplace Morning Report" team will bring you the latest business and economic stories you need to know to start your day.]]>

 </description>